lckpig/LCKPIG-practical-dev-handbook/typescript/types.md

 # Types in TypeScript

+LET'S TRY THIS OTHER ONE - we changed it VERY FAST CAR

 ## Introduction

+HERE WE WILL ADD THIS PARAGRAPH TO TEST

 TypeScript is a programming language that extends JavaScript by adding static types.
 Types are a fundamental feature that allows us to define the shape of data and improve code quality.